-So far this series has covered the MENA region’s global import and export position, the dynamics between KSA and the UAE, and the region’s general dependence on fuel that drives the need for diversification.
+So far this series has covered the MENA region’s global import and export position, the dynamics between KSA and the UAE, and the region’s general dependence on fuel, which drives the need for diversification.

-- Food and agriculture accounts for approximately 4.5% and 3.5% of MENA’s imports and exports respectively; these percentages are expected to grow over the next 5 years
+- Food and agriculture account for approximately 4.5% and 3.5% of MENA’s imports and exports respectively; these percentages are expected to grow over the next five years.

-- UAE food and agriculture exports are growing; imports have remained stable
+- The UAE’s food and agriculture exports are growing; imports have remained stable.

-- KSA food and agriculture exports have remained stable; imports have slowly decreased
+- KSA’s food and agriculture exports have remained stable; imports have slowly decreased.

-- The UAE imports 50% less food and agriculture that other MENA countries
+- The UAE imports 50% less food and agriculture than other MENA countries.

-- This stark contrast between the two countries highlights the UAE’s investments in food production capacity and technology
+- This stark contrast between the two countries highlights the UAE’s investment in food production capacity and technology.

-3. The UAE and KSA Export Less Food and Agriculture Products Compared to Other MENA Countries as a Percentage of Total Exports
+The UAE and KSA Export Fewer Food and Agriculture Products Compared to Other MENA Countries as a Percentage of Total Exports

-- This is less significant than import disparities since food independence is a major driver but not necessarily food production and distribution
+- This is less significant than import disparities since food independence is a major economic driver, while food production and distribution are not.

-In the final part of our series, we will investigate the GCC’s (Gulf Cooperation Council) role in global trade for the MENA region as well as steps the council is taking to increase its cooperation and cumulative strength.
+In the final part of our series, we will investigate the Gulf Cooperation Council’s (GCC) role in global trade for the MENA region, as well as steps the council is taking to increase its cooperation and cumulative strength.